Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Experiments

 \subsection{Visualization and Case Study}

-To further understand how our visual tables support the visual understanding tasks, we provide visualization in Fig.~\ref{fig:case}.
-For each image, we visualize the question, the ground-truth answer, the answer from the LLaVA-1.5-13B model, the answer of our MLLM with visual tables, and our generated visual tables.
+Benefiting from the textual formats, visual tables allow humans to interpret and inspect how they support visual reasoning, as illustrated in Fig.~\ref{fig:case_subset}.
 For simplicity, we show partial visual tables, \ie, the evidence that supports the visual question answering.
-We highlight the wrong answers in red, the correct answers in blue, and the supporting evidence from visual tables in green, respectively.
+We highlight the wrong answers in \textbf{red}, the correct answers in \textbf{blue}, and the supporting evidence from visual tables in \textbf{green}, respectively.
+More examples can be found in the appendix.

-Take the first image as an example.
+Take the top-left image as an example.
 Our model can correctly describe the theme of the image as ``sleepy or tired'', instead of the answer ``relaxed and enjoying its time'' with opposite semantics from the LLaVA model.
-Our correct answer is attributed to the generated visual table that identifies the dog as ``possibly sad'', provides \textbf{the knowledge of the dog instance} as ``often reflect the emotions of their owners, indicating a state of tiredness'', and explicitly offers the \textbf{world knowledge} ``the beginning of the work week'' based on the text ``MONDAY.
+Our correct answer is attributed to the generated visual table.
+It identifies the dog as ``possibly sad'', provides \textbf{the knowledge of the dog instance} as ``often reflect the emotions of their owners, indicating a state of tiredness'', and explicitly offers the \textbf{world knowledge} ``the beginning of the work week'' based on the text ``MONDAY.
 JUST MONDAY''.
-Such \textbf{instance-level knowledge} is also observed in other image examples.
-For instance, the knowledge of ``US five-dollar bill featuring the portrait of Abraham Lincoln'' and ``The Starry Night by Vincent van Gogh'' is given by our visual table for the 3rd and 4th examples, respectively.
-Moreover, our visual table can also provide \textbf{discipline knowledge}, such as the geographic knowledge in the 5th example, ``the eastern seaboard of the United States'' and ``The states are: Maine, New Hampshire, Vermon, ...''.
+Moreover, visual tables can provide \textbf{discipline knowledge}, such as geographic knowledge in the top-right example, ``the eastern seaboard of the United States'' and ``The states are: Maine, New Hampshire, ...''.

-Besides knowledge, our visual tables can \textbf{precisely recognize the object attributes}.
-For instance, ``Elderly man: sitting; Young woman: standing, assisting or comforting the elderly man'', and ``Antelope: four animals with brownish-gray fur; Giraffe: standing in the distance, partially obscured by the terrain'' are identified in the 6th and 7th examples, respectively, thereby facilitating the correct answer.
-Further, our visual tables explicitly record the perceived visual objects and their knowledge, \textbf{reducing the chance of hallucinations} during LLM reasoning.
-Consider the 8th image. ``Person: attempting to move a vehicle that is stuck in the snow, which is a common problem during winter'' in the visual table can avoid the wrong answer of ``snowboarding'' which also often happens during snowy days.
+Besides knowledge, visual tables can \textbf{precisely recognize object attributes}.
+For instance, ``Elderly man: sitting; Young woman: standing, assisting or comforting the elderly man'' is identified in the bottom-left example, thereby facilitating the correct answer.
+Further, visual tables explicitly record the perceived visual objects and their knowledge, \textbf{reducing the chance of hallucinations} during LLM reasoning.
+Consider the bottom-right image. ``Person: attempting to move a vehicle that is stuck in the snow, which is a common problem during winter'' in the visual table can avoid the wrong answer of ``snowboarding'' which also often happens during snowy days.